To be updated soon!

 March 25, 2023

-Helen Carswell researcher, Diane Kolin, and Helen Carswell Chair, Dr. Amy Hillis, will present as part of York University’s Graduate Music Students’ Association’s Symposium, “Forward Motion”.
-Diane will present her research on “Disability in Music Education” at 10am.
-Amy will discuss “Music Therapy verses Community Music” at 12pm as part of a panel with music therapist, Melissa Tan.
-Open to the public and free to attend in person (on campus) or virtually.
+Helen Carswell researcher, Diane Kolin, and Helen Carswell Chair, Dr. Amy Hillis, presented as part of York University’s Graduate Music Students’ Association’s Symposium, “Forward Motion”.
+Diane presented her research on “Disability in Music Education” and Amy discussed “Music Therapy verses Community Music” as part of a panel with music therapist, Melissa Tan.
+This event was open to the public and free to attend in person (on campus) or virtually.
 Complete details here.